Beer: Packaging

 Most beers are cleared of yeast by filtering when packaged in bottles and cans.
 However, bottle conditioned beers retain some yeast—either by being unfiltered, or by being filtered and then reseeded with fresh yeast.
-It is usually recommended that the beer be poured slowly, leaving any yeast sediment at the bottom of the bottle.
-However, some drinkers prefer to pour in the yeast; this practice is customary with wheat beers.
-Typically, when serving a hefeweizen wheat beer, 90% of the contents are poured, and the remainder is swirled to suspend the sediment before pouring it into the glass.
-Alternatively, the bottle may be inverted prior to opening.
-Glass bottles are always used for bottle conditioned beers.

 Many beers are sold in cans, though there is considerable variation in the proportion between different countries.
 In Sweden in 2001, 63.9% of beer was sold in cans.
 People either drink from the can or pour the beer into a glass.
 A technology developed by Crown Holdings for the 2010 FIFA World Cup is the 'full aperture' can, so named because the entire lid is removed during the opening process, turning the can into a drinking cup.
-Cans protect the beer from light (thereby preventing "skunked" beer) and have a seal less prone to leaking over time than bottles.
+Cans protect the beer from light (thereby preventing spoilage) and have a seal less prone to leaking over time than bottles.
 Cans were initially viewed as a technological breakthrough for maintaining the quality of a beer, then became commonly associated with less expensive, mass-produced beers, even though the quality of storage in cans is much like bottles.
 Plastic (PET) bottles are used by some breweries.